-Technical writing is a complex task, especially depending on the industry you’re working in.
+The technical writing job is a complex one, especially depending on the industry you’re working in.
 Industries like SaaS, fintech, and healthcare require top-of-the-line technical writing expertise to accurately relay necessary information.
 That’s why it’s crucial for technical writers to have some technical writing certifications to prepare for all sorts of technical writing tasks.

 Getting writing certifications is not the same as getting technical writing certifications.
 That’s because technical writing requires subject matter knowledge, prior expertise, and effort.